cynic-net/pactivate/README.md

 pactivate
 =========

-`pactivate` is a script to build a Python virtualenv for a project that has no dependencies on any Python packages not distributed with Python itself, not even [Pip].
-It completely ignores any Pip, [`virtualenv`] or other packages provided by the operating system distribution or in user-specific directories.
+`pactivate` is a dependency-free script to create a Python [virtualenv] for a project.
+(This documentation assumes you already know how to use `virtualenv` virtual environments.)

+It requires no modules outside of the standard library included with Python itself.
+In particular it does not require `pip` or `virtualenv` modules (and completely ignores any versions of those you may have installed in your system or user environment); `pactivate` bootstraps the virtual environment from the latest releases of these available on the Internet.
-The only requirement is Python itself, which may be supplied by your OS packaging system, [Pythonz], or a manual download and build of the Python source.
-Note that some Linux distributions do not supply all of the base Python system in the standard package; with Debian for example you must install `python3-distutils` as well as `python3`.
+The only dependency is a Python interpreter itself.
+(This may be supplied by your OS distribution, third-party packages, or your own build from source, e.g., with [`pythonz`].)

+Note that some Linux distributions, such as Debian and Ubuntu, do not supply the full set of standard libraries in their `python3` package.
+For these systems you may need to run `apt-get install python3-distutils` to add that standard library.
+(This depends on the Python version; it's required for 3.9 but not for 3.10.)

-Note that this does _not_ use the the [`venv`] module that became part of the Python standard library in version 3.3.
-Not only is `venv` not available in earlier versions of Python, but, as [described in the `virtualenv` documentation][virtualenv-doc], `venv` is a stripped-down (and slower) version of `virtualenv` that doesn't receive updates as often.
+This does _not_ use the the [`venv`] module that became part of the Python standard library in version 3.3.
+This is for two reasons: `venv` is not available in earlier versions of Python, such as 2.7; and, as [described in the `virtualenv` documentation][virtualenv], `venv` is a stripped-down (and slower) version of `virtualenv` that doesn't receive updates as often.

 ### Contents